Insurance & Other Third-Party Payers

 HSA/FSA cards are accepted for all psychotherapy services, supplements, and labs.

 There's sometimes a stigma associated with using out-of-network benefits, with the belief that it's a lot of work for the patient.
 But in reality, using insurance at all, whether in-network or not, is always going to be a headache for someone.
-Insurance companies are very difficult to deal with, in general (to the point that I would even say they are sometimes unethical in their business practices).
+Insurance companies are very difficult to deal with, in general (to the point that I would even say they are sometimes unethical).

 Here's a breakdown of how it works: